My new low FODMAP Mediterranean diet hobby and why

 I tried a few of the new groceries, but havoc started to wreak with my sensitive stomach.
 I just felt crappy.
 Could have been detox from bad foods, but more-so, I haven’t dealt well with grain intake since taking a long round of antibiotics a couple years back, so my stomach was beginning to get very unhappy with me.
 I was obviously going overboard on something without enough knowledge.

 But I’m glad I did some homework.
-Because once I was in the Dr’s office, I immediately knew what she was talking about.
-All these fancy medical terms and what even FODMAP foods meant.
+Because once I was in the Dr’s office, I immediately knew what she was talking about when she mentioned terms that involved a low FODMAP Mediterranean diet.
+All these fancy medical terms and what even FODMAP foods meant!
 So armed with paper and pen, I asked and asked and asked until she SENT me on my way. 😉

 Results and Recommendations

 Medication was NOT suggested for me.
 YES YES YESSSS!